Search

 6 posters

-Last night I did a lot of browsing study and thinking thinking about my mix, what with the rain and dark.
+Last night I did a lot of browsing and thinking about my mix, what with the rain and dark.
 No snail hunting.
 What could a new SFG do to get their gardens off to a really good start?

 My first mix was peat moss, perlite/vermiculite, and Kelloff's compost. [stop laughing everyone] It looked nice, it smelled nice, and it felt nice.
 Everything started growing and looked so pretty.
 Then came to a screeching halt.
 With everyone's encouragement, I decided to use a half-strength Miracle Grow feeding and add some bagged compost cow manure to make up for all the wood in the Kellogg's and get to work on composting and looking for other sources.
 Things really improved and it became a personal challenge to improve the Mix.
 I built my first stupid compost bin, round and undersized.
 But even the addition of the miserable compost I made plus some more bagged cow manure was an improvement.
 Without everyone's encouragement I would have quit.
 But instead, I had a second year challenge ahead of me (2014) to do even better.
 Fast forward to Jan 2014 with the new 3' x 3' x 3' compost bin DH built, I was ready to try again.